conicuk/freq-aware-eeg-emotion/README.md

-# Frequency-Aware EEG-Based Emotion Recognition under Simulated Auditory Degradation
+# Frequency-Aware EEG Decoding of Emotional Responses under Simulated Auditory Degradation.

 This repository contains the official PyTorch implementation of the paper: